 The field momentum operator $\Pf=(P_{\mathrm{f}, 1}, P_{\mathrm{f}, 2}, P_{\mathrm{f}, 3})$ is defined by

 The field energy $\Hf$ is

 The energy renormalization $E_{\kappa}$ is defined by

-where $B_{\kappa}$ is a ball of radius $\kappa$ centered at the origin and $1_{B_{\kappa}}$ is the indicator function of the set $B_{\kappa}$.
-Notice that $E_{\kappa} \to -\infty$ as $\kappa\to \infty$. $g$ is a coupling strength between the particle and the field.
+where $B_{\kappa}$ is the ball of radius $\kappa$ centered at the origin and $1_{B_{\kappa}}$ is the indicator function of the set $B_{\kappa}$.
+Notice that $E_{\kappa} \to -\infty$ as $\kappa\to \infty$. $g$ is the coupling strength between the particle and the field.
 Without loss of generality, we may assume that $g>0$.
-Furthermore, we assume that $m>0$ for simplicity.
-However, we can also treat the massless case, i.e., $m=0$, see Section \ref{NelsonNet} for detail.
+The mass of bosons is denoted by $m\ge 0$.
+By applying the Kato-Rellich theorem \cite[Theorem X.12]{ReSi2}, we can prove that $H_{{\rm Nelson}, \kappa}$ is self-adjoint and bounded from below.
+We emphasize here that our results in the present paper can cover the massless case: $m=0$.